-1. Communicate with the assigned faculty member before or during the first week of classes where and with whom you wish to use as preceptor (s) during the semester.

-- 2. Work with the faculty member to develop learning objectives for clinical practicum experiences. - 3.
+- Communicate with the assigned faculty member regarding the preceptor with whom you wish to do clinicals and agency you wish to use by the designated deadline of your university. - 2.
+Work with the faculty member to develop learning objectives for clinical practicum experiences. - 3.
 Communicate regularly with preceptor and faculty member regarding progress toward meeting learning objectives.
-The student assumes responsibility for establishing and maintaining a valid, functional e-mail address for the purposes of communication. - 4.
+All communication with faculty and preceptor must be done using the students' university email account. - 4.
 Assume responsibility for clinical/practicum experiences and any needed documentation (hard copy and/or electronic).